Generic Name: labetalol hydrochloride

 Patients with severe hypertension may require from 1,200 mg to 2,400 mg per day, with or without thiazide diuretics.
 Should side effects (principally nausea or dizziness) occur with these doses administered twice daily, the same total daily dose administered three times daily may improve tolerability and facilitate further titration.
 Titration increments should not exceed 200 mg twice daily.

 When a diuretic is added, an additive antihypertensive effect can be expected.
 In some cases this may necessitate a labetalol HCl dosage adjustment.
-As with most antihypertensive drugs, optimal dosages of labetalol HCl tablets are usually lower in patients also receiving a diuretic.
+As with most antihypertensive drugs, optimal dosages of labetalol hydrochloride tablets are usually lower in patients also receiving a diuretic.

-As in the general patient population, labetalol therapy may be initiated at 100 mg twice daily and titrated upwards in increments of 100 mg b.i.d. as required for control of blood pressure.
+Elderly Patients: As in the general patient population, labetalol therapy may be initiated at 100 mg twice daily and titrated upwards in increments of 100 mg b.i.d. as required for control of blood pressure.
 Since some elderly patients eliminate labetalol more slowly, however, adequate control of blood pressure may be achieved at a lower maintenance dosage compared to the general population.
 The majority of elderly patients will require between 100 and 200 mg b.i.d.

 How is Labetalol Tablets Supplied